 Look in the AppStore ( Apple) or PlayStore (Android)

 Once you have downloaded your wallet, open it and you usually get a “restore wallet” or “Create New Wallet” option, we want, a new wallet.
 Depending on the wallet, you simply follow the prompts.
-Get a pen and paper ready because you are going to have to write something down, yes on paper (ironic, I know), it’s NOT digital so it’s more secure, it MUST be kept in a safe place.
+Get a pen and paper ready because you are going to have to write something down, yes on paper (ironic, I know), it’s NOT digital so it’s more secure if keep safe, it MUST be kept in a safe place.
 It will be a twelve (12) word password that will forever be tied to this wallet – so if you lose or break your device you just need to download the wallet and “restore wallet” instead of create new.
 You will be asked for those twelve words.

 So from here you will need to create a website store and plug-in an application that will handle payments (this aspect is changing/developing quickly).
 For now, I use the woocommerce plug-in, to create a product inventory, along with the GoUrl Plug-in to process the payments.
 I am always looking for other payment gateways because these guys take a percentage (third party).
 Peer-to-Peer exchanges of cash (bitcoin) are where we are heading, just not there yet.
 On my site I am only taking paypal and bitcoin, (accepting credit cards is another deal altogether) the bitcoin is linked to my wallet and paypal obviously goes into my paypal account.
 In the future it will be only bitcoin.